szabgab/wis-python-course-2024-04/README.md

 * Create a new public repository where you are going to publish all of your assignments.
 (It should be different from your homepage).
 * Write a Python program that is a number guessing game:
-    * The computer "thinks" a about a whole number betwee 1 and 20
+    * The computer "thinks" a about a whole number between 1 and 20
     * The user guesses
     * The computer tells if the guess was too small, too big or exact.
     * If exact the user wins, the program ends.
 Otherwise the user can guess again.